 Day 3: Learn the pronunciation rules and character combinations.
 You’ll want to learn how to combine the vowels to make 6 additional sounds.
 These are pretty straightforward.

-Days 4-89: Crack open the books for 30 minutes a day, 5 days a week and spend at least one hour every week getting out in the real world practicing speaking.
+Days 4-89: Crack open the books or Korean language course content for 30 minutes a day, 5 days a week and spend at least one hour every week getting out in the real world practicing speaking.
 It’s all about learning the key “helping” verbs and then peppering in strategically chosen, commonly used vocabulary words to your arsenal.
 And practice.
 This can’t be understated.

 To help guide you, I’ve put together a list of six key elements to any Korean study plan that will help make sure you get 80% of the results with only 20% of the effort.
 Focus on these key activities and you’ll be conversationally fluent in only 90 days.